lawrencecandilas/jockeycall/README.md

 # `jockeycall`

-`jockeycall` is a Perl application that can be used to deliver a 24/7 radio-station-like experience.  `jockeycall` will select a track in properly arranged schedule directories, and either tell `ezstream` to play it, or call a command to play it.
+`jockeycall` is a Perl application that can be used to deliver a 24/7 radio-station-like experience.

+`jockeycall` functions by selecting a track in properly arranged schedule directories, and either tell `ezstream` to play it, or call a command to play it.
 State is tracked in an SQLite database; song length info is cached in a separate SQLite database.

-Dependencies: mp3info (included), ezstream (if using ezstream integration), madplay/lame (recommended for ezstream), aplay (recommended if you want to play tracks locally), and sox (if you want audio effects).

-A bit more details on the two methods `jockeycall` works to play a track:

-* Integration with ezstream - `jockeycall` will integrate with ezstream's "program" method, and through this can stream to an existing Icecast network streaming setup.

-* Custom integration - `jockeycall` may be set to call any command when it wants to play a file - allowing you to play tracks using any method that's callable through the command line.
-This method is the one to use if you want to hear the audio out of that system's speaker.
+Currently only .mp3 files are supported.

+## Requirements And Dependencies

+`jockeycall` is written in Perl and was developed on a Debian 11 system.

+Code is factored out into modules, which are expected to be in the directory `../lib/jockeycall-modules` relative to the main executable.

+`jockeycall` relies on the `mp3info` command to get the duration of MP3 files.
+This is included in the `bin` directory.
+If this is missing `jockeycall` will not work.

+Below is a list of dependencies.
+Dependencies not included are likely in your distro's package manager (they're definitely in Debian's).

+* 'perl' - development has used v5.32.1.
+Any v5 version equal or later than that should work.

+* The 'DBI::SQLite' Perl module - so Perl can talk to SQLite databases.
+On Debian, `apt-get install libdbd-sqlite3-perl` will take care of this.
+It is also easily installable via CPAN.

+* `mp3info` (included)

+* `ezstream` - if using ezstream integration

+* `madplay`/`lame` - recommended to make `ezstream` work well, can also be used for direct local playback

+* `aplay` - for direct local playback under ALSA

+* `sox` - to apply effects to the audio

 ## Why `jockeycall` Is Better Than A Playlist